lunaflight/courserekt/README.md

 ### CourseReg Records

+The files for this reside in `src/coursereg_history`.

+It contains code which scrapes and cleans data from the PDFs given by NUS, which is then parsed into easier-to-read formats.

 1. **PDF Storage:** The PDFs are stored in `data/pdfs/[year]/[semester]/[ug/gd]/round_{0,1,2,3}.pdf`.
 2. **PDF Parsing:** The PDFs are parsed using [Tabula](https://github.com/tabulapdf/tabula-java) to produce CSV files in `data/raws/[year]/[semester]/[ug/gd]/round_{0,1,2,3}.csv`.
 Java is used for this purpose, and we use a bash script `./convert_pdfs` to facilitate conversion.
 3. **Data Cleaning:** The raw CSV files are passed through `clean_csvs.py` to produce clean CSVs in `data/cleaned/[year]/[semester]/[ug/gd]/round_{0,1,2,3}.csv`.
 4. **Database Entry:** The cleaned CSVs are added to the `database.db` by passing them through `csv_to_db.py`.
 5. **Web Application:** A Flask-based web application serves the data from the database.
 It includes a form for users to specify the year, semester, type, and course codes.
 It returns a neatly formatted table with information about the requested courses.

 All of these steps are orchestrated using a Makefile.
-You just need to add the PDF to the correct folder location, then run `make all`.

 ### Timetable Planner

+The files for this reside in `src/planner`.

-The `src/planner` directory contains code that utilizes a backtracking algorithm to plan a non-clashing schedule, given a list of courses, academic year, and semester.
+It contains code that utilizes a backtracking algorithm to plan a non-clashing schedule, given a list of courses, academic year, and semester.
 The files in this directory include:

 1. **Data Fetching**: `nusmods_api.py` queries the NUSMods API based on the provided courses, academic year, and semester, and retrieves a JSON file containing the relevant data.
 2. **Scheduler Abstraction**: `Scheduler.py` is a standalone class that handles blocking and unblocking periods of time, checking if any clashes occur.
 It is used extensively in the timetable backtracking.
 3. **Backtracking Finding**: `valid_timetable_finder.py` provides a function that returns a non-clashing timetable schedule, indicating the classes that don't clash with each other.
-4. **Url Generating**: `url_generator.py` provides the relevant NUSMods link upon finding a valid timetable, allowing you to import the data easily.
+4. **URL Generating**: `url_generator.py` provides the relevant NUSMods link upon finding a valid timetable, allowing you to import the data easily.

 The use of the backtracking algorithm helps ensure that the generated timetable is valid and free of any schedule clashes.